The Auxiliary Lua API

 http:json(url, data [,op])

-Load JSON-encoded data from the server using a HTTP GET request.
-This function, which is designed for server side Lua code, is similar in functionality to the jQuery.getJSON() function in the JQuery JavaScript library.
+Load JSON-encoded data from the server using an HTTP GET request.
+This function, which is designed for server-side Lua code, is similar in functionality to the jQuery.getJSON() function in the jQuery JavaScript library.

 Example 1: